Small-loss bounds for online learning with partial information: Conclusions

-\textbf{Acknowledgements} We thank Haipeng Luo for pointing out the connection to the contextual bandit setting and Jake Abernethy, Adam Kalai, and Santosh Vempala for a useful discussion about Follow the Perturbed Leader.
+\textbf{Acknowledgements} We thank Haipeng Luo for pointing out the connection to contextual bandits, Jake Abernethy, Adam Kalai, and Santosh Vempala for a useful discussion about Follow the Perturbed Leader, and Yang Liu and Mark Sellke for pointing to the fact that the general graph-feedback result can be also obtained without two thresholds.
+Finally, our results and their presentation have been significantly improved by the excellent feedback from anonymous reviewers.
+Part of this work was done while the authors were visiting the Simons Institute.